kgoyal98/Cloud-Management-System/README.md

 KVM Domain Autoscaler
 ---------------------

-This project is meant to be a proof-of-concept of scaling KVM-based virtual machines with the libvirt API.
+This project is a proof-of-concept of scaling KVM-based virtual machines with the libvirt API.